 - Part way through the book, Rachel asks her mother for financial help, but she replies that it’s not a good time.
 She does help Rachel in the end, commenting that she didn’t realise that it had gotten so bad.
 There is no mention of her mother in the film.

 - The film makes Scott appear quite brutish straight away.
-In the book, Rachel and Scott only have one violent confrontation, which is after he finds out the she is an alcoholic and that she doesn’t know Megan.
+In the book, Rachel and Scott only have one violent confrontation, which is after he finds out that she is an alcoholic and that she doesn’t know Megan.
 In the film, this confrontation happens in Rachel’s apartment.
 In the book, this happens at Scott’s house.
 He drags her into a room and locks her in, where she finds a smashed up photograph of Scott and Megan, which makes her suspicious.
 This doesn’t happen in the film.

 - Scott and Rachel’s relationship is actually much closer and Rachel even meets Scott’s mum on a few occasions.
 They then end up getting drunk together and sleeping together.
-None of this is not seen in the film.
+None of this is seen in the film.

 - In the book, Scott and Tom’s houses look very similar, which is why Rachel often gets confused as to whether she has actually been in Scott’s house before or not.
 When she wakes up with Scott, she even believes that she’s lying next to Tom, because their bedrooms are so similar.
 In the film, the houses look nothing alike and this is not detailed.